An Order Forms are provided on our website for your convenience.

 If I had blood transfusion, how long do I have to wait before I can send a sample for genetic test?

 Mitochondrial DNA test are the only test that require a waiting period after blood transfusions because of the level of heteroplasmy in the blood.
 However, we recommend a waiting period of a month before sending samples for all other DNA testing.

 How long do I have to wait for test results?

 Our goal is to provide you with an accurate result and in reasonable time period.
 A number of factors contribute to estimations for time of delivery, such as the size of the gene and the complexity of the interpretation.
 Our turnaround time for genetic testing is usually 6-8 weeks.

 I’m not comfortable with blood drawn (puncturing my finger), do you accept any other specimen type for genetic testing?

-We also use easy non-invasive mouthwash (buccal cells) method to collect DNA.
+We also use easy non-invasive method to collect DNA.
+Our laboratory’s technology can accommodate samples collected by medical grade foam tipped buccal swab, making it a viable alternative to a trip to the phlebotomist and reducing the impact of blood-drawing on patients’ health.
 Quantity and quality of DNA are similar to blood methods.

 For whole blood collection, please check our Specimen Requirement.